Kinetic mixing, custodial symmetry and a lower bound on the dark $Z^{\prime}$ mass: Kinetic mixing, hidden dark matter scenarios and custodial symmetry.

-The last term, shows that extra gauge boson acquires a non-vanishing hypercharge due to kinetic mixing and this term, under upon spontaneous symmetry breaking (SSB) in the SM, generates mixing mass terms.
-We notice that the $\bar{B}^{\mu}$ field has the same coupling to SM fields as the original $\hat B^{\mu}$ field and in order to maintain the $U(1)_{em}$ as an unbroken symmetry with generator $Q=T_{3}+Y/2$ we need to consider $\bar{B}_{\mu}$ as the part of the hypercharge field $\hat B_{\mu}$ that mixes with $\hat W^{3}_{\mu}$.
-Indeed, using the Weinberg rotation
+The last term, shows that the extra gauge boson acquires a non-vanishing hypercharge due to kinetic mixing and this term, under spontaneous symmetry breaking (SSB), generates mixing mass terms.
+We notice that the $\bar{B}^{\mu}$ field has the same coupling to SM fields as the original $\tilde B^{\mu}$ field and in order to maintain the $U(1)_{em}$ as an unbroken symmetry with generator $Q=T_{3}+Y/2$ we need to consider $\bar{B}_{\mu}$ as the part of the hypercharge field $\tilde B_{\mu}$ that mixes with $\tilde W^{3}_{\mu}$.
+Indeed, performing a rotation with the weak mixing angle $\tilde{\theta}_{w}$

 we get